 Instead of buying gifts for everyone on your list, hold a Secret Santa or gift exchange with a set dollar limit.
-It will help reduce the stress and help keep your spending within your budget, but everyone still gives and receives, and you have an excuse to all get together.
+It will help reduce the stress and help keep your spending within your budget.
+Everyone still gives and receives, and you have an excuse to all get together.

 After all, the holidays should be about spending time together, and not about material things, right?

-There are tons of free (or cheap) things you can do with your loved ones instead of exchanging gifts – especially around the holidays.
+There are also tons of cheap or free things you can do with your loved ones instead of exchanging gifts – especially around the holidays.
 Most communities host events like winter carnivals, parades, or Skate with Santa that are either free or by donation (usually a non-perishable item).

-Or you could host a pot-luck dinner, or a Christmas movie marathon.
+Or you could host a pot-luck dinner or a Christmas movie marathon.
 You could drive around looking at the lights with your loved ones, or go sledding.
-Or better yet, you could all get together an volunteer at a soup kitchen.
+Or better yet, you could all get together and volunteer at a soup kitchen.

 If you can’t afford Christmas, you absolutely can still enjoy the holidays without getting into debt.

 Have a plan.
 Set a budget.
 Be creative.
 And focus on the non-material side of Christmas.

 Do you have any advice on how to save more or spend less during the holidays?
 Please leave a comment and let us know!

 A version of this post was originally published in November 2015.
 I spruced it up and made it better ;)